Content Strategy for People Who Hate Self-Promotion

 Connection is about them.
 Their problems, their thoughts, their experiences.
 It’s about being useful and genuinely helpful.

-When you focus on connection instead of promotion, content creation stops feeling like you’re begging for attention.
+When you focus on connection instead of promotion, content creation for service providers stops feeling like you’re begging for attention.
 You’re just sharing what you know with people who need to hear it.

 You probably share articles and insights with friends all the time.
 You text them links to things you think they’d find interesting.
 That’s connection.
 That’s what good content actually is.